-Jungle Rot lost drummer Eric Housedue in the summer of 2010 due to a personal crisis.
+Jungle Rot lost drummer Eric House in the summer of 2010 due to a personal crisis.
 He would later show up in Morta Skuld.
-The band was working with Tony Ochoa (Sindrome and Speed\Kill/Hate) as it toured the US.
+The band was working with Tony Ochoa (Sindrome and SpeedKill/Hate) as it toured the US.
 Immolation announced a second headlining trek in support of its Majesty And Decay album for late 2011.
 Support on the October tour would come from Jungle Rot and Gigan.
 Deicide was slated to participate in a North American headlining tour called March Of Death 2012 in March 2012.
 Support would come from Jungle Rot, Abigail Williams and Lecherous Nocturne.
 The band went from March Of Death to Carnival Of Death.
 The band was touring and opening for Obituary’s Carnival Of Death 2012 tour alongside Encrust, Broken Hope and more.
 Jungle Rot would release its next full-length album, 2015’s Order Shall Prevail, on June 30rd through Victory.
 Max Cavalera could be heard on the album.
 Joey Muha was on drums.
 Then he was gone.
 Destruction, Warbringer and Jungle Rot were touring Canada and the USA in May and June 2017.
 Jungle Rot would issue a self-titled album through Victory Records in July 2018.
 Deicide, Origin, Jungle Rot and The Absence would embark on the Overtures Of Blasphemy North American tour in May 2019.

 The band’s mascot is one Sergeant Rot.